philip-sorokin/word-template-engine/README.md

 - Fixed directory separators caused issues on Windows platform.
 - Generation of unique temporary subdirectory to resolve potential multiuser conflicts.

+### [1.0.3] - 2023-04-28

+- Fixed broken titles/headers in Safari browser when outputting a file.